 Is The Sugar Level Dangerously High?

 I always look at the sugar amount first because high amounts of artificial sugar in one sitting makes me feel nauseous.
 I can eat a bunch of fruits, but one whole Gatorade bar makes me sick.
-Therefore, sugar levels are important to me and if it has more than 20 grams I more than likely will leave it on the shelf.
+Therefore, sugar levels are important to me and if it has more than 20 grams per serving, I will leave it on the shelf.

 Sugar is so dangerous when consumed in high amounts.
 For that reason, you should limit how much you consume daily.
 Beware of sugar in disguise listed as any of the impostor nicknames: